buddhaman/AnymaEngine/Readme.md

  - Remove CMAKE.
 I decided to use CMake for this project and i regret it.
 Very much.

 #### TODO
+- Create some background in the world, it looks boring right now.
+- Highlight currently hovered agent.
+- Show indicator when herbivore is hurt.
 - Fix reproduction rate calculation.
 - Implement my own std::function.
 - OPTION: Boost or nerf agents if population is large.